 If it’s your first home, you will be starting from scratch.
 Imagine everything in your parents’ house right now – from fridges to couches, right down to cutlery and plates.
 That’s a lot of stuff to get that isn’t cheap!
 If you do have things to take with you, you will also need to factor in the costs of moving on the day.
 Are you going to hire a moving van?
 Are you going to pay someone to help you move?
 These are all costs you will need to research and include.

 As well as furniture, it is important to have some savings for any repairs that pop up within the first few months of buying.
 This could be anything from leaky taps to a busted hot water system that you hadn’t counted on when moving in.

 When you’re purchasing a property in a shared facility, like a unit or apartment, you will often have to pay an annual fee which is used to cover the costs incurred within shared areas of the strata title property.
 These can include general maintenance and upkeep of communal areas, insurance cover, shared utilities and repairs.
 Your body corporate fees may be an unexpected shock if you don’t prepare and budget accordingly,

 Buying a house is expensive, no matter if it’s your first or third property.
 But it’s the hidden costs of buying a property that often don’t get accounted for when looking for a place.

-For more information on the hidden costs associated with buying a property and advice on how to include these in your budget, get in touch with one of our team today.
+For more information on the hidden costs associated with buying a property and advice on how to include these in your budget, get in touch with one of our mortgage broker teams today.